otabart/higherdust/contracts/README.md

-# HigherDust Smart Contracts
+# SWAPDUST Smart Contracts

 ## Overview

-This directory contains the smart contracts for the HigherDust application, which implements a sophisticated 80/20 split router for dust token swapping to HIGHER tokens with Protocol Owned Liquidity (POL) management.
+This directory contains the smart contracts for the SWAPDUST application, which implements a sophisticated 80/20 split router for dust token swapping to HIGHER tokens with Protocol Owned Liquidity (POL) management.

 ## Architecture